kneron/document_center/docs/toolchain/yolo_example.md

 docker pull kneron/toolchain:latest
 ```

-The following command start the docker with a local folder mounted into the docker:
+The following command start the docker with a local folder mounted into the docker.
+Do note that the files and folders under the mounted folder might be overwritten by our scripts.
+Please back up the important data ahead.

 ```bash
 docker run --rm -it -v /home/ps/docker_mount:/data1 kneron/toolchain:latest